An Honest Review of JapanesePod101: Fun, High-Quality Content But Not a Standalone Program

 While some of JapanesePod101’s additional materials cover how to write kana (such as their popular YouTube videos), there’s no real chance to practice writing in the program.

-When it comes down to it, the best way to memorize kana is to handwrite them regularly.
-If your stroke order is incorrect, it can affect the look of your handwritten kana and become a legibility issue down the road that can be difficult to correct.
+When it comes down to it, the best way to memorize kana is to write them regularly.
+If your stroke order is incorrect, it can affect the look of your handwritten kana and become a legibility issue down the road which can be difficult to correct.